SOCIAL DISTANCING ≠ SOCIAL ISOLATION – Bridging the Distance for Elders through Relevant Interventions

 More than one-third of adults aged 45 and older feel lonely, and nearly one-fourth of adults aged 65 and older are considered to be socially isolated.
 Older adults are at increased risk for loneliness and social isolation because they are more likely to face factors such as living alone, the loss of family or friends, chronic illness, and hearing loss (National Academies of Sciences, Engineering, and Medicine, 2020).

-During the lockdown in Nepal, as per analysis of data from Ageing Nepal, elder abuse cases increased by more than two fold, with neglect or unidentified dead bodies found contributing the maximum.
+During the lockdown in Nepal, as per analysis of data from Ageing Nepal, elder abuse cases increased by more than three fold, with neglect or unidentified dead bodies found contributing the maximum.

 INTERVENTIONS IMPLEMENTED BY BIHANI

 Bihani’s established programming and network of older adult members, young adult team, care home staff and residents has helped us initiate tailored efforts to bridge the distance for elders using relevant interventions.
 Our objective is to make sure that no elder is left behind, abused, or feels isolated due to the pandemic or as the result of other social conditions.